Week 6: Letting Them Know

 - Spend this day each year looking over your plans and ensuring that everything is up to date.

-- Let your power of attorney and healthcare proxy know about this day in care they need to update these documents for you.
+- Let your power of attorney and healthcare proxy know about this day in case they need to update these documents for you.

 - If it would help you, we would be happy to send you a reminder email once a year through our “Planniversary” emails.
 Just click here to sign up.